 Other Cognitive Behavioral Therapy techniques

-In addition to these skills, CBT also uses other standard techniques:
+In addition to these skills, cognitive behavioral therapy also uses other standard techniques:

 How to Find and Pay for a Cognitive Behavioral Therapist

-Major health insurers provide coverage for CBT, such as UnitedHealthcare, Cigna, Aetna (CVS Health), Humana, Kaiser Permanente, and Blue Cross Blue Shield.
+Major health insurers such as UnitedHealthcare, Cigna, Aetna (CVS Health), Humana, Kaiser Permanente, and Blue Cross Blue Shield provide coverage for cognitive behavioral therapy.
 Contact your health insurance provider for the specifics that apply to your plan.
 Also, contact your physician for their opinions on whether CBT would work for you and suggestions for suitable therapists.

 You can also reach out to these professional organizations for expert help in navigating the mental health system:

-Cognitive Behavioral Therapy is available in-person or online by video, audio, or text messaging.
+Cognitive Behavioral Therapy is available in person or online via video, audio, or text messaging.
 If remote therapy may work for you, consider general websites such as BetterHelp and Talkspace or counseling for specific needs such as Pride Counselling, Teen Counselling, Therapy for Black Girls, and Faithful Counselling.

 If you are worried you can’t afford the entire treatment, some former CBT patients suggest price renegotiation after some initial meetings.
 Once the therapist knows you and your hardship, they are more compassionate in offering you a discount.
 In addition, off-peak hours and loss of employment are two other reasons that may compel the therapists to provide a lower price on a sliding scale.